beckchr/staxon/README.md

 ## Maven

 Releases are synced to Maven Central.
-To add a dependency to StAXON in your POM file like this:
+Add a dependency to StAXON in your POM file like this:

 	<dependencies>
 		<dependency>